 Introductory Paragraph

 Understanding vector movement is critical to disease ecology.
-Chagas disease is caused by the protozoan parasite Trypanosoma cruzi and transmitted by Triatomine insect vectors.
-Household insecticide spraying for the vector is only temporarily effective, but identifying sources of re-infestation has been hampered by a lack of high-resolution markers to track movement patterns.
+Chagas disease is caused by the protozoan parasite Trypanosoma cruzi and transmitted by triatomine insect vectors.
+Household insecticide spraying is only temporarily effective, and identifying sources of re-infestation has been hampered by a lack of high-resolution markers to track movement patterns.
 Here, we show that re-infestation by Triatoma dimidiata following spraying in rural Guatemala results from a combination of incomplete elimination and local dispersal.
-We analyzed re-infestation patterns in two villages; houses in the first were surveyed, treated, then re-surveyed after eight and 22 months, while the second served as an untreated control.
+We analyzed re-infestation patterns in two villages; houses in the first were surveyed, treated, then re-surveyed after eight and 22 months; the other served as an untreated control.
 Insects were genotyped at 2-3,000 SNP loci, revealing within- and among-household relatedness patterns.
 Insecticide application reduced infestation and abundance; nevertheless, within two years 35.5% of treated houses were re-infested.
 Both residual survival and localized dispersal were found to be important drivers of re-infestation: insects collected post-spraying were most closely related to pre-spray collections from the same house, and both within-house kinship distributions and village-wide spatial genetic structure were consistent with a pulse of immigration from neighboring houses during the dry season.
 Given these patterns, making houses refractory to vector colonization is likely to be critical for long-term reduction of T. cruzi transmission risk.

 Introduction

-The dynamics of infectious diseases are strongly impacted by the ecology and evolutionary potential of disease vectors across time and space, from regional diversification to local patterns of vector movement and disease transmission.
-Chagas disease, caused by the protozoan parasite Trypanosoma cruzi, is transmitted by insects of the Triatominae subfamily (Reduviidae) in the Americas.
-Widely distributed from southern USA to northern Argentina, the prevalence across Latin America varies from 0.03% to 6.1% (WHO 2015).
-Among the 600 million people living in endemic countries, about 1% are infected and 10% are at risk (WHO 2015).
+The dynamics of vector-borne diseases are strongly impacted by the ecology and evolutionary potential of vectors across time and space, from regional diversification to local patterns of movement.
+Chagas disease, caused by the parasite Trypanosoma cruzi, is transmitted by insects of the Triatominae subfamily.
+Distributed from southern USA to northern Argentina; approximately 6 million people in Latin America are infected and 60 million live at risk (WHO 2015).

-In Guatemala, the main vector of Chagas Disease is the native Triatoma dimidiata (Dorn et al. 2007).
-Because it is common in domestic and peridomestic environments but rare in surrounding sylvan areas due to deforestation, it is easy to exhaustively search all suitable habitat in a community, a rare feature for field studies.
-Historically, ineffective therapeutics and lack of a vaccine led international health organizations to recommend vector control through residual insecticides to reduce disease transmission (Hotez et al., 2008).
-Although successful for some vector species, e.g. Rhodnius prolixus, an introduced species in Central America (Hashimoto and Schofield 2012), ecological differences make insecticide spraying ineffective against native vectors (Hashimoto et al. 2006, Bustamante et al. 2009, Weeks et al. 2013, Dorn et al., 2018a,b,).
-Insecticide effectiveness declines in 3-6 months and treatment may not reduce peridomestic and sylvan populations that can rapidly reinfest houses (Barbu et al. 2014, Bustamante et al. 2009, Taburu et al. 1998).
-As a counter-measure, complementary evidence-based Ecohealth strategies including reducing infestation through house improvement were developed and are gaining acceptance in many localities (Zeledón and Rojas 2006, Monroy et al. 2009, Monroy et al. 2012, Lucero et al. 2013, Gürtler and Yadon 2015, De Urioste-Stone et al. 2015, Yoshioka et al. 2015, Zamora et al. 2015, Dorn et al. 2018b).
+In Central America, the main Chagas vector is the native Triatoma dimidiata (Dorn et al. 2007).
+Historically, residual insecticides were recommended to reduce disease transmission due to ineffective therapeutics and the lack of a vaccine (Hotez et al., 2008).
+Although successful for some, especially introduced, vector species (Hashimoto and Schofield 2012), ecological differences make simply spraying insecticide ineffective against native vectors (Hashimoto et al. 2006, Bustamante et al. 2009, Weeks et al. 2013, Dorn et al., 2018a,b,).
+Insecticide effectiveness declines in 3-6 months and peridomestic and sylvan populations can rapidly reinfest houses (Barbu et al. 2014, Bustamante et al. 2009, Taburu et al. 1998).
+An alternative, evidence-based Ecohealth approach, including reducing infestation through house improvements was developed and is gaining acceptance (Zeledón and Rojas 2006, Monroy et al. 2009, Monroy et al. 2012, Lucero et al. 2013, Gürtler and Yadon 2015, De Urioste-Stone et al. 2015, Yoshioka et al. 2015, Zamora et al. 2015, Dorn et al. 2018b).